I'm the Leader of the Gang (I Am): Peter and the Test Tube Babies cover

 In 1982, the Peacehaven's punk band Peter and the Test Tube Babies covered the song on their album Pissed and Proud.

 Green Jellÿ cover

 In 1993, the American comedy rock band Green Jellÿ released "I'm the Leader of the Gang (I Am)", with professional wrestler Hulk Hogan singing lead vocals.
-The release scored the band a second Top 40 hit in the United Kingdom, reaching no. 25 on the UK Singles Chart.
+The release scored the band a third top 40 hit in the United Kingdom, reaching no. 25 on the UK Singles Chart.